max-mapper/datacouch/readme.md

     cd datacouch/
-    npm install (this installs the deps defined in `/package.json`) npm install couchapp -g (this installs the `couchapp` binary command globally)
+    npm install (this installs the deps defined in `/package.json`) npm install couchapp -g (this installs the `couchapp` binary command globally) npm install forever -g (a node process manager similar to god or monit)

 deploy the various couchapps to your Couch. these mostly set database permissions and adds database views: